d3plus/d3plus-legend/README.md

 <a name="shape.fontResize"></a>

 ### shape.fontResize([*value*])
-If *value* is specified, sets the font resizing accessor to the specified function or boolean and returns this rectangle generator.
+If *value* is specified, sets the font resizing accessor to the specified function or boolean and returns this generator.
 If *value* is not specified, returns the current font resizing accessor.
 When font resizing is enabled, the font-size of the value returned by [label](#shape.label) will be resized the best fit the rectangle.

 **Kind**: static method of <code>[shape](#shape)</code>